Harsha-Vardhan-Ghantasala/Harsha-Vardhan-Ghantasala/readme.md

 ### 🚀 About Me

 I'm Sai Harsha, a data analyst who turns chaotic datasets into clear insights and compelling dashboards.
-With a curious mind and a love for clean visuals, I specialize in:
+With a curious mind and a love for clean visuals, I am specializing in:

 - 📈 Data wrangling with Python & SQL
 - 🧪 Statistical analysis & A/B testing